RobertFlitney/SuperHexagon/README.md

 # SuperHexagon

+This is a very simple super hexagon clone (wow, what a surprise).
+Good luck.

 This short project explores the limits of p5.js far less than it does may ability to care.

+Please enjoy

+...
-Please enjoy, and I'm sorry.
+I'm sorry.

 Flitney is trying his best.